DutchCodingCompany/filament-socialite/README.md

 ### Icons

-You can specify a Blade Icon.
+You can specify a custom icon for each of your login providers.
 You can add Font Awesome brand icons made available through [Blade Font Awesome](https://github.com/owenvoke/blade-fontawesome) by running:
 ```
 composer require owenvoke/blade-fontawesome